 The collector must also provide a copy of the contract sued on, authenticated by a sworn statement.

 This will be interesting to watch as, often, even the original creditor can’t produce a copy of the contract.
 Who will be available to the debt buyer to vouch for the contract?
 And will the courts monitor robo signed affidavits?
 And impose consequences for lying?

-Damages for violation of FDBPA
+Damages for violation

 A debt buyer who violates the statute is liable for actual damages caused by the violation, including the amount of any judgment obtained against the individual; statutory damages of no less than $100 and no more than $1000; and reasonable attorneys fees and the costs of the suit to enforce these rights.